BladeCracks/Auto-Jump-Reset/README.md

 # Auto Jump Reset
-not really a "client", still really good though
+not really a "client", still really good though | by mitfox